sidney-eliot/3d-artists-handbook/content/texture/baking.md

 - If the origin isn't at the center of the object, the skews will be way too long (only affects interface)
 - Marmoset bakes on the right side per default.
 So one either has to work on the right side (which is good habit) or have everything mirrored
 - Be aware of the hidden the meshes option.
 When toggled, everything that's hidden won't be used for the bake

+## 🚧 Stuff to Add
+Though baking is used in the film industry, it definitely is used a lot less.